Photos of a Hosta Plant's Stages of Growth: From Sprouts to Blooms

 Can You See Them Getting Taller Each Day?

 Look at the inside of the pot and compare how far they're up the side of it each day.
 More and more leaves of the sprouts are beginning to unfurl!

 Day 11: 5.5 Inches

 Day 15: 7.5 Inches

 As the Leaves Unfurl, It Gets so Much Fuller

 The Hosta's Growth Slows

-Over the next few days, you can't see as much of a day to day change.
-The weather has been cloudy, cool, and rainy, so it may have slowed the growth.
+Over the next few days, you can't see as much of a day-to-day change.
+The weather was cloudy, cool, and rainy, so it may have slowed the growth.

 Day 25: 10.5 Inches